WebDevRaul/PostgreSQL--CRUD/README.md

 # PostgreSQL-CRUD
 CREATE - READ - UPDATE - DELETE with PostgreSQL

-## How it works
-Register & Sign In
-Add your post
-Edit your post
-Delete your post

 ## Screenshots
 | Home | Add Post | Edit Post | Delete Post |
 |:----:|:----:|:----:|:-------:|